ibm-vpc/terraform-provider-ibm/website/docs/d/is_public_address_ranges.html.markdown

 Retrieve information of an existing public address ranges as a read only data source.
 For more information, about an public address range, see [about networking]().

 **Note:**
+The Public Address Range feature is currently available only with the `Select Availability`.

+**Note:**
 VPC infrastructure services are a regional specific based endpoint, by default targets to `us-south`.
 Please make sure to target right region in the provider block as shown in the `provider.tf` file, if VPC service is created in region other than `us-south`.

 **provider.tf**